skrey/yellow-extensions/source/soundcloud/README.md

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/soundcloud.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses an online service with cookies.
+This extension uses a service that collect personal data.
 There's the [audio extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/audio) as an alternative.

 ## Developer